 - event-driven systems

 Successful candidates will join a dynamic, international and world-wide highly regarded research team.
-As fully funded PhD students they will investigate novel Cloud, Edge and Fog techniques that are built based on Java and modern virtualization methods.
+As fully funded PhD students they will investigate novel Cloud and Edge techniques that are built based on Java and modern virtualization methods.
 The particular research topics of interest include

 - robust, secure and service agnostic resource management,